desertthunder/sonotabula/docs/md/planning.md

 This is a parking lot for feature concepts that have popped into my head and from feedback I receive from my friends.

+## Goals

+Originally I was planning to deploy this application to a VPS, but as the project expands, it may be best served as a docker image that can be self-hosted.
+In the selfhosted/home lab community, there are a lot of interesting dashboards out there and this *could* be one of them.

 ## Music Library Dashboard

 One of my favorite things about Steam is that you can see Metacritic scores for